 The best ideas don’t know the bounds of org charts.
 And there’s no faster way to kill passion and commitment than to force them to.
-During the concepting phase at David Miami, the team opened the creative briefs up to the whole team, rather than just a hand-picked few.
+During the concept phase at David Miami, the team opened the creative briefs up to the whole team, rather than just a hand-picked few.

 Live and breathe a constant flow of communication.

 This is a personal favorite of mine.
 Knowledge is not power anymore.
 Held back from others, it never really was.
 Communication is.
 Easy, honest, open communication.
-It’s faster, takes less work then excluding some and not others, and drives true collaboration.
+It’s faster, takes less work than excluding some and not others, and drives true collaboration.
 And that passion thing?
 If we all know what we’re driving for, we’ll be in the ring together.

 Diverse teams outperform others.
 Encourage a range of perspectives born from different backgrounds and life experiences and you’ll get a kaleidoscope of ideas more quickly that tap into a wider variety of cultural moments.
 Homogeneity breeds sameness.
 And that’s just boring.

 Ask why, and then ask why again.
 Then repeat.
 Some say bring your beginner’s mind to everything you do, with your eyes and ears wide open to what may be a simple but powerful insight that can drive innovation.
 Thinking like this, from the customer’s POV, not your own, overcomes our intrinsic human bias and helps move past old attachments to behavioral norms, or “this is how we do things here.”